 Not long ago, you probably wouldn’t have seen so many examples of contingent work at a financial institution.
 And, if you did, it wouldn’t have been in areas that felt core to the business.
 Quietly, this continues to change, and many firms haven’t fully considered the implications.
 When so many workers at financial institutions are contingent workers, what does this mean for accountability?
 Risk management?
 Legal and confidentiality issues?
 Building out capabilities for various tasks?
 Compensation?
 It’s a lot to consider and, often, firms aren’t doing enough considering.

-Yes and no. Many companies seek to use contingents to supplement employee skill sets they may need only temporarily or when they can’t attract permanent replacements (see our 20th CEO survey, in which leaders identified skill gaps in areas like creativity and innovation).
+Yes and no. Many companies seek to use contingents to supplement employee skill sets they may need only temporarily or when they can’t attract permanent replacements.
 They recognize the real benefits contingent workers can offer, such as temporary access to niche or specialized skills, a flexible workforce that can scale with the ebb and flow of demand, and ways to reduce costs.
 However, a contingent workforce may come with real risks.
 It’s possible to strike a balance between mitigating risk and engaging contingent workers to meet business demand, but this certainly won’t happen on its own.